Best Spinning Reel Under $100: Expert Review

 During my test of numerous spinning reels at the trophy lake, I found some really solid reels that were all under $100.

-While there were a lot of tough choices, I feel we ended up with a list that will help point you in the right direction as far as choosing a spinning reel under $100
+While there were a lot of tough choices, I feel I ended up with a list that will help point you in the right direction as far as choosing a spinning reel under $100

 So let’s review our top pick!